Kita e

 Kita e (北へ。) is a Japanese game series, set in Hokkaidō.
-The series was developed by Red Entertainment and published by Hudson Soft.
+The series was developed by Red Company and published by Hudson Soft.
 An anime version and a manga adaptation have also been released.

 History

 The series began with Kita e: White Illumination (北へ。White Illumination), which was released on March 18, 1999 for the Dreamcast.
 A fan disc, Kita e: Photo Memories (北へ。Photo Memories), was released on August 5 that same year.
 On October 30, 2003, the series hit the PlayStation 2 platform as Kita e. ～Diamond Dust～ (北へ。～Diamond Dust～) was released.
 A sequel to Diamond Dust, Kita e: Diamond Dust + Kiss is Beginning came out October 28, 2004.
 An animated music video based on the visual novel entitled Kita e. ～Pure Session～ (北へ。～PURE SESSION～) was released on May 31, 2000.
 An anime series entitled Kita e. ～Diamond Dust Drops～ (北へ。～Diamond Dust Drops～) was adapted from the two Diamond Dust games.
 The anime was released in the United States by ADV Films under the title Diamond Daydreams in three volumes and later in a thinpack re-release.